and compensation claims

 Comcare or your employer will then make a second decision in writing, called a reviewable decision.
 If you disagree with this decision, you can appeal to the Administrative Appeals Tribunal if you lodge an Application for Review within 60 days of receiving the reviewable decision.

 Because the claims process can be complicated and time limits apply, it's important to seek advice about the claims process.
-We can help steer you in the right direction.
+Our expert personal injury lawyers can help steer you in the right direction.
 Also, your lawyer may be able to help you appeal a decision made by Comcare or your employer—for example, if they stop your payments or treatment.
 And if you lose an appeal, they can advise you on what to do next.

 Frequently Asked Questions